 Features: Ten clinic locations are conveniently located in neighborhoods around Greater Louisville.
 They provide flu treatment and flu vaccines for patients ages 2 and older.

 Appointment: Schedule a same-day appointment.

-Appointments: Appointment required.
-Appointments can be scheduled online via MyNortonChart or by calling (502) 629-KIDS.
+Appointments: An appointment is required.
+Appointments can be scheduled online, through Norton MyChart or by calling (502) 629-KIDS.

 Appointment: Complete an eVisit questionnaire to discuss your treatment plan with a provider by phone or schedule a same-day video visit through your Norton MyChart account.

-If you need emergency medical care, dial 911 or go to the nearest emergency department.
+If you need emergency medical care, call 911 or go to the nearest emergency department.
 All locations are open 24 hours, seven days a week.